This slideshowpage is to help you understand the content and grammar of report introductions.

 In order to show that you are being objective, which means not letting your personal opinions and interests affect the report, you should avoid using personal pronouns such as I and We.
 You can do this by using the report as the subject of the sentence (e.g. This report shows...) or by using a passive voice (e.g. Conclusions are drawn...).

-This report was requested by Mr. P Y Fung, Managing Director of Everbright Ltd. on The report concerns the recently observed declining morale of our staff.
+This report was requested by Mr. P Y Fung, Managing Director of Everbright Ltd., on in preparation for a Board meeting on The report concerns the recently observed declining morale of our staff, which was revealed in the latest staff job satisfaction survey.
 The main aims of the report are to identify the causes of the decline in staff morale and recommend ways to boost it.

 In the report the findings describe the decline in staff morale, which can be traced back to the period following the reduction of the company budget.
 Following these findings, conclusions are drawn and a number of recommendations are made as to how staff morale might be increased.